 Here are a few suggestions for becoming more mysterious as opposed to social:

 As noted earlier, people will tolerate a great deal if they want something eagerly enough.
 While you may not be able to determine if you have a monopoly on a product or service, you can provide remarkable value.

-If you are consistently taking an objective view of what’s undeveloped or underserved within the marketplace, a commitment to providing the best possible solution to a compelling problem puts you head and shoulders above your competitors.
+Suppose you consistently take an objective view of what’s undeveloped or underserved within the marketplace.
+In that case, a commitment to providing the best possible solution to a compelling problem puts you head and shoulders above your competitors.